Frequently Asked Questions

 I'm a new homeowner.
 How can I get access cards for the recreation centers?

 Please stop by our service center and we'd be happy to help you!
 Our staff is available to assist you between 9:00 am and 5:00 pm on the following days:

 • Monday through Friday at the Parkview Swim & Fitness Club (19865 West 94th Avenue)

 • The Townview Swim & Fitness Club (9371 McIntyre Street) is closed during the winter season.

 You may start the process from the comfort of your home!
 Visit the RecDesk website and create an online profile for your household.
 Most homeowners already have a login unless you've moved in after March 1st, 2019.
 Please verify with Lifestyle Director, Tori Minovich, prior to creating a new account, to ensure we do not have multiple household accounts.
-Please be sure to fill out all of the required fields (marked with an asterisk *) and click save at the bottom of the page.
-Next, please add everyone who is residing in the house, including any children, by clicking the green “Add Household Member” button on the left hand column of the page.
+Please be sure to fill out all of the required fields (marked with an asterisk *) and click "Submit" at the bottom of the page.
+Next, please add everyone who is residing in the house, including any children, by clicking the green “Add Household Member” button on the upper left hand column of the page.
 You only need to fill out the first section marked “General Information”, and then scroll all the way to the bottom and click “Save”.
 If you would like to add additional contact information for each person, you may do that as well.

 Once this is complete, you may visit the office to complete your setup.
 Please bring a copy of your warranty deed or settlement agreement to prove your ownership, as well as a photo ID.
 We can provide your access card and pool wristbands after a few simple signatures.
 We'll also get you added to the distribution list for our weekly community e-blasts, so you can stay up-to-date on what's happening in the community.

 Why do I need to wear a wristband at the pool during the summer?